TharunRaj7/TharunRaj7/README.md

 <!--
 **TharunRaj7/TharunRaj7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-- 🌱 I’m currently learning: Operating systems and machine learning elements
+- 🌱 I’m currently learning: How to actually execute on ideas.
-- 👯 I’m looking to collaborate on: Projects that have real-world impact
+- 👯 I’m looking to collaborate on: Projects that are plain fun to do!
-- 💬 Ask me about: CS, philosophy, strength training and tbh pretty much anything
+- 💬 Ask me about: Computer science, tech, philosophy, strength training and tbh pretty much anything
-- 📫 How to reach me: tm272@duke.edu
+- 📫 How to reach me: nuraht.raj@gmail.com
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: 80% of my showers consist of beatboxing